-Pursuant to the Second Amendment, the Company received a total of \$100.0 million in milestone payments in 2015 which are subject to the 50% claw-back feature.
-Therefore, the Company recorded \$38.6 million as contingent liability to collaborator and \$61.4 million as deferred revenue which is being amortized over the remaining estimated performance period using the straight line method.
+Pursuant to the Original Agreement and the Second Amendment, the Company received a total of \$235.3 million in milestone payments as of June 30, 2016, which are subject to a claw-back feature.
+Therefore, the Company recorded \$76.8 million as contingent liability to collaborator and \$158.5 million as deferred revenue which is being amortized over the remaining estimated performance period using the straight line method.
+The Company also received \$10.0 million for the achievement of a substantive milestone in the third quarter of 2014, which was recognized as revenue upon receipt.

-As of March 31, 2016, \$80.0 million of revenue was deferred under the arrangements with Baxalta, of which \$48.0 million was included in current liabilities and \$32.0 million was included in non-current liabilities in the condensed consolidated balance sheet.
-As of March 31, 2016, \$66.3 million was recorded as contingent liability to collaborator due to the potential refund of such amount to Baxalta in the future.
+As of June 30, 2016, \$85.8 million of revenue was deferred under the arrangements with Baxalta, of which \$59.9 million was included in current liabilities and \$25.9 million was included in non-current liabilities in the condensed consolidated balance sheet.
+As of June 30, 2016, \$76.8 million was recorded as contingent liability to collaborator due to the potential refund of such amount to Baxalta in the future.